Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Warning - Static Can Damage Sensitive Electronics!

 Walking over carpets or linoleum floors while wearing shoes or trainers with PVC soles can generate lots of static electricity, especially in dry weather, or if the air is dry inside from heating/air conditioning.
 You probably know all about this if you've ever got a shock when you touched a door handle or metal object.
-Static can destroy electronics, so just before you handle a circuit board, touch your finger against an earthed (grounded) metal object, e.g. a radiator or metal cased appliance.
-This will drain charge from your body.
+Static can destroy electronics, so just before you handle a circuit board, touch your finger against an earthed (grounded) metal object, e.g. a radiator or non double insulated metal cased appliance that is plugged in (for example a metal kettle or cooker/range) This will drain charge from your body.
 You can also use a ground strap which fastens around your wrist.
 See this Wikipedia link for an article about antistatic devices and ground straps

 Cleaning the Wheel